Muhammad ibn Abd al-Wahhab: Modern reception

-Muhammad Ibn ʿAbd al-Wahhab is often compared to the 15th-century German Christian pastor Martin Luther, for their efforts in launching religious movements that challenged the authority of the dominant clerical and political hierarchy of their societies.
-Despite being of different religious persuasions; both of them were inspired by an idealised vision of the past and shared similar themes such as the social and economic upliftment of their societies empowered through mass-education enabled by calls for open access to Scriptures.
+Various academics have compared Muhammad ibn Abd al-Wahhab to the 15th-century German Christian pastor Martin Luther, for their efforts in launching socio-religious movements that challenged the authority of the dominant clerical and political hierarchy of their societies.
+Despite being adherents of different religions; both of them were inspired by their respective idealised visions of the past and shared similar themes such as the social and economic upliftment of their societies empowered through mass-education enabled by campaigns for open access to Scriptures.
 He is honoured by many scholars of the Salafi tradition as a juristic authority and source of reference.
-Salafi scholars Rashid Rida and 'Abd al-Aziz ibn Baz considered him a mujaddid.
-The Albanian Salafi revivalist Al-Albani (d.
-1999) believed that Ibn Abd al-Wahhab was not a mujtahid in fiqh, as he 'blindlly' followed the Hanbali school.
-Al-Albani also questioned Ibn Abd al-Wahhab's knowledge of hadith.
+Salafi scholars Rashid Rida and Ibn Baz considered him a mujaddid.
+Salafi scholar Al-Albani (d.
+1999) praised him for his dawah movement in the Najd while also criticizing him for having a "level of exaggeration and harshness", as well as being "weak in hadith and jurisprudence".
+He asserted that Ibn Abd al-Wahhab was not a mujtahid in fiqh, accusing him of imitating the Hanbali school, and also challenged Ibn Abd al-Wahhab's credentials in the knowledge of hadith.

-According to the 20th-century Austro-Hungarian scholar Muhammad Asad, all modern Islamic Renaissance movements took inspiration from the spiritual impetus set in motion in the 18th century by Muhammad Ibn ʿAbd al-Wahhab.
-Crediting Ibn 'Abd al-Wahhab for his contributions to Islamic Renaissance and spread of revolutionary ideals across the Muslim world, Tunisian Islamist intellectual Rached Gannouchi writes:"Just as in the West in the age of Renaissance, the Muslim world was stirred by a great awakening.
-Muhammad bin Abd al-Wahhab’s message of jihad and ijtihad inspired an unbroken movement... to push the umma towards jihad against its enemies, to abandon the guise of tradition (taqlid) and to unite its divisions around the mystical origins of Islam and Islamic thought."

-Rashid Ahmad Gangohi, one of the founders of the Deobandi school praised Ibn ʿAbd al-Wahhab as a virtuous scholar who upheld the Sunnah and campaigned against polytheistic and superstitious beliefs and practices.
-Hence, the contemporary ulema of Deoband mostly respect him while being critical of the Salafi movement.
-Major scholars of Tabligh Jamaat -a Deobandi-inspired missionary movement- such as Muhammad Zakariya, Muhammad Ilyas Kandhlawi, Yusuf Kandhalawi, etc. were supportive of Ibn 'Abd al-Wahhab's ideals.
-Senior Deobandi scholar Manzur Numani penned the treatise "Sheikh Muhammad bin Abdul Wahhab ke Khilaf Propaganda" (The Propaganda against Sheikh Muhammad bin Abdul Wahhab) in defense of Ibn 'Abd al-Wahhab.
-Thus, many activists of Deobandi persuasion view Ibn 'Abd al-Wahhab's movement as an example for establishing an Islamic state in contemporary Muslim societies.
+According to the 20th-century Austro-Hungarian scholar Muhammad Asad, all modern Islamic Renaissance movements took inspiration from the spiritual impetus set in motion in the 18th century by Muhammad Ibn Abd al-Wahhab.
+Crediting Ibn Abd al-Wahhab for his contributions to Islamic Renaissance and spread of revolutionary ideals across the Muslim world, Tunisian Islamist intellectual Rached Gannouchi writes:"Just as in the West in the age of Renaissance, the Muslim world was stirred by a great awakening.
+Muhammad bin Abd al-Wahhab's message of jihad and ijtihad inspired an unbroken movement... to push the umma towards jihad against its enemies, to abandon the guise of tradition (taqlid) and to unite its divisions around the mystical origins of Islam and Islamic thought."Scholars of the Deobandi movement have held ambiguous views on Muhammad ibn Abd al-Wahhab.
+Rashid Ahmad Gangohi, one of the founders of the Deobandi school praised Ibn Abd al-Wahhab as a virtuous scholar who upheld the Sunnah and campaigned against polytheistic and superstitious beliefs and practices.
+Muhammad Zakariya, Muhammad Ilyas Kandhlawi, Yusuf Kandhalawi, etc. were supportive of Ibn Abd al-Wahhab's ideals.
+Senior Deobandi scholar Manzur Numani penned the treatise "Sheikh Muhammad bin Abdul Wahhab ke Khilaf Propaganda" (The Propaganda against Sheikh Muhammad bin Abdul Wahhab) in defense of Ibn Abd al-Wahhab.
+As such, some activists of Deobandi persuasion viewed Ibn Abd al-Wahhab's movement as an example for establishing an Islamic state in contemporary Muslim societies.